Dave Meichsner, LCSW, MBA is the co-owner of Women's Counseling of Nashua, LLC. womenscounselingofnashua.com

 Nancy Arseneaux, LICSW graduated with an Associates Degree in Nursing Science from Northern Essex Community College, a Bachelor of Science from Salem State College and a Masters of Social Work from Boston University.
 She has extensive experience working as a registered nurse in women's health and ambulatory care clinics, as well as 10 years of experience working as a social worker with at-risk adolescents in a school setting.
 She has a wonderful sense of humor that helps clients feel at ease and she believes in a holistic approach to therapy stressing the mind body connection.
-Currently, she takes Blue Cross, Tufts Commercial, and private pay.
+Currently, she takes Blue Cross, Tufts Commercial (not public), and private pay.
 She works with ages 18 years old to adult through individual and couples therapy.
 She has day appointments currently available.
 She can be reached directly at 978-835-0867 or via email at email@example.com.

 Hazel Navarro, LICSW is the owner of Human Heart Connection.
 Are you so busy taking care of others that you have forgotten to take care of yourself?
 Do you feel like an actor going through the motions?
 Are your relationships beginning to fracture from the stress of trying to contain it all?
 Are you afraid to let others know that you are feeling so lost?

 Know that there is help and hope.
 Learn to identify your needs and set healthy boundaries.